City Year Jacksonville

-Vice President and Executive Director
+Senior Vice President and Executive Director

 Managing Director of Impact

-Veronika has served with City Year in many capacities leading up to her role supporting the AmeriCorps member experience, beginning with her Corps year in 2011 at City Year Columbia, where she served a Senior Corps year as well.
-Since then, she has served with City Year Jacksonville as an Impact Manager, then an Impact Director – always ensuring that our AmeriCorps members felt supported as they propelled student success in Duval County Public Schools.
+McDougald has served with City Year in many capacities over the last 11 years, beginning with her AmeriCorps service year in 2011 at City Year Columbia, where she served a Senior AmeriCorps year as well.
+Since then, she has served with City Year Jacksonville as an Impact Manager at Northwestern Middle School; Impact Director of both Primary and Secondary School Partnerships; Corps Experience Director; and now, Managing Director of Impact.
+Throughout her tenure, she has ensured that the organization’s AmeriCorps members felt supported as they propel student success in Duval County Public Schools.

-Over the years, she has served our community in many different capacities.
-She was President of the Youth Leadership club at the YMCA and led philanthropic events supporting Court Appointed Special Advocates (CASA) along with Dance Marathon supporting the Children’s Miracle Network.
-In 2013, she served in the Inaugural Class of Weaver Scholars Philanthropic Initiative through the Community Foundation of Northeast Florida, helping to award $25,000 to Communities in Schools.
-From 2012-2016, she was a Take Stock in Children mentor supporting local youth to achieve academic success.
+Over the years, she has served the Northeast Florida community in many different capacities.
+She was President of the Youth Leadership club at the Deland YMCA; led philanthropic events supporting Court Appointed Special Advocates (CASA); and organized Dance Marathon events supporting the Children’s Miracle Network.
+In 2013, she served in the inaugural class of the Weaver Scholars Philanthropic Initiative through The Community Foundation for Northeast Florida.
+From 2012 through 2016, she served as a Take Stock in Children mentor, helping local youth achieve academic success.

 When Alexis is not busy helping our community’s youth succeed, this Florida native is spending her free time being a mom and wife to her loving husband, Aaron, and their three beautiful sons, William, Michael and Matthew.